youssefemad131/DecodeLabs-Internship/README.md

 ---

-## 📌 About This Repository

-This repository documents my journey through the **DecodeLabs AI Engineering Internship — Batch 2026**.
-Each project is a hands-on milestone that builds on the last — starting from pure logic and control flow, progressing through supervised learning, and into intelligent recommendation systems.

-> *"The absolute best way to master Artificial Intelligence is through hands-on practice, not just theory."* — DecodeLabs

----
 ## 🏢 About DecodeLabs

 DecodeLabs is an industrial training organization based in Greater Lucknow, India, focused on building real-world AI engineering skills through hands-on project-based learning.